-In the valuation of the sites in operation, management considered a multi-year (2023-2031) DCF model, with a terminal value calculation, considering a long-term growth rate assumption.
-Similar to previous year's management's assessment, management continues to expect that the level of activity in 2023 will be ahead of pre- Covid-19 pandemic and also ahead of the level of activity achieved during 2022, which was already ahead of pre- Covid-19 pandemic level.
+In the valuation of the sites in operation, management considered a DCF model, with a terminal value calculation, considering a long-term growth rate assumption.
 The model also considers a discount rate of 10.25% and long-term growth rate of 2%.